lnahrf/steel_rods/clp0s82tz000309jv0t2zfmep.md

 float total = component_a + component_b + component_c + arduino; // 2.395w
 ```

-Since the Arduino Uno can supply up to 2.5w of power through the 5v pin, we should be in the clear (although in real-life scenarios, it's always important to add a 20%-40% margin to account for component efficiency and power fluctuations).
+Since our Arduino can supply up to 2.5w of power through the 5v pin, we should be in the clear (although in real-life scenarios, it's always important to add a 20%-40% margin to account for component efficiency and power fluctuations).
 So in reality, we would probably need an external power supply to power some of these components, or find power-efficient alternatives.

 ### Calculating the required battery capacity

-We also know how to calculate the battery capacity we will need to run our circuit for a time period (in watt-hours).
+We also know how to calculate the battery capacity we will need to run our circuit for a preiod of time (in watt-hours).

 ```cpp
 float wh = volts * amps * hours;